 Is it wrong to say all of them!
 Although, the Boulangerie Banette on Place de la Bouquerie does have a fabulous almond croissant.

 Where do you recommend for a casual lunch with friends?

 The crêperie Le Chant De L’Heure on Rue Saint Pierre is a lovely relaxed spot for dining.
-In winter months, there is a log fire and during the summer a beautiful shaded terrace.
+In the winter months, there is a log fire and during the summer a beautiful shaded terrace.